Gurabesi: Establishment of Tidore in Papua

 At a later time, Al-Mansur began to wonder what had happened to his child.
 He also wished to expand his tiny kingdom.
 For these reasons he undertook an expedition to the east.
 He met with Gurabesi at Waigeo and then went to the mainland of New Guinea with him and Sahmardan of Patani.
 Along his journey, he selected suitable persons to become subrulers with titles such as sangaji and gimalaha.
 After this successful display of peaceful subjugation, he returned via Waigeo.
 There, he appointed the four sons of Gurabesi and Boki Taebah, thus his grandsons, as rulers of Waigeo, Salawati, Waigama, and Misool.
 These became the Raja Ampat ("Four Kings").
-(Note: while Waigama was ruled by a king and is considered one of the four kings by Tidore, locally the fourth king is ruler of Sailolof.)
+(Note: While Waigama was ruled by a king and is considered one of the four kings by Tidore, locally the fourth king is ruler of Sailolof.)
 There are various versions of this story, one of which says that it was actually the kapita of Buli, Maba, Bicoli, and Patani who were made rulers of the four Papuan island kingdoms.

 Gurabesi in historical sources

 The name Goerabessi (Gurabesi) is also known from Dutch sources, although these are from a much later time than Al-Mansur of the 16th century.
-In the mid 17th century, Tidore was at war with the Dutch East India Company (VOC).
+In the mid-17th century, Tidore was at war with the Dutch East India Company (VOC).
 A report from 1649 relates that a Gourabessi brought 24 ships with sago, a locally important foodstuff, from the Papuan Islands to assist the Tidorese king Saidi.
 When the convoy was on its way it was attacked by ships from Kau and Dodinga in Jailolo Island (Halmahera) who acted on behalf of the VOC.
-The enemy managed to kill some of the crew, but the bulk of the convoy could break through and reach Tidore.
-The Dutch were irritated at their ally Ternate that had not been able to impede the delivery.
+The enemy managed to kill some of the crew, but the bulk of the convoy was able to break through and reach Tidore.
+The Dutch were irritated that their ally Ternate had not been able to impede the delivery.
 At least some of this fits with the legend of Gurabesi.
-According to descendant of the royals of Raja Ampat, Herry Arfan of Salawati and Yasin Mayalibit of Waigeo or Sailolof, the name Gurabesi was also used as title for his descendants, the kings of Raja Ampat (predominantly of Salawati as the most influential).
+According to descendants of the royals of Raja Ampat, Herry Arfan of Salawati and Yasin Mayalibit of Waigeo or Sailolof, the name Gurabesi was also used as a title for his descendants, the kings of Raja Ampat (predominantly of Salawati as the most influential).
 Fun Baijit Kalewan who converted to Islam was the fourth Gurabesi, while Muhamad Amirudin Arfan who guided the missionaries Carl Wilhelm Ottow and Johann Gottlob Geissler to Mansinam Island, was the ninth Gurabesi.